rxaviers/globalize/README.md

 ```

 Your compiled formatters and parsers allow you to skip a big part of the library
-and, because they have already been created, you can also skip loading any CLDR
+and also allow you to skip loading CLDR data.
+Because, they have already been
-data.
+created (the (a) phase mentioned on [Performance](#performance) above).

 See our [Basic Globalize Compiler example](examples/basic-globalize-compiler/).

 #### Globalize Compiler

-For more information about the Globalize Compiler CLI or its JavaScript API, see
+For information about the Globalize Compiler CLI or its JavaScript API, see the
-the [Globalize Compiler documentation][].
+[Globalize Compiler documentation][].

 [Globalize Compiler documentation]: https://github.com/jquery-support/globalize-compiler#README